diemol/frontend_testing/add-item-to-shopping-cart/js-webdriverio/README.md

-### Selenium WebDriver example in JavaScript with Protractor
+### Selenium WebDriver example in JavaScript with WebDriverIO

 #### Environment Setup